xscottk/charity_bot/README.md

 If an ID is invalid, either doesn't exist, or is not an integer, the default charity (Cancer Research UK) will be used.

+The bot assumes that the parent commenter or OP of the donator's comment is who the donation is for.

 # Running
 The bot is divided into 2 parts: